Fools Rush In (1997 film): Reception

-Fools Rush In received mixed reviews from critics.
-On Rotten Tomatoes the film has an approval rating of 34% based on reviews from 32 critics, with an average score of 5.2 out of 10.
-The consensus states: "Only Fools Rush In to see a basic romantic comedy where opposites try to attract and find an unlikely happy ending."
-At Metacritic, which assigns a weighted average using critical reviews, the film received a score of 37 out of 100 based on 17 reviews, indicating "generally unfavorable reviews".
-A more positive review came from Roger Ebert of The Chicago-Sun Times, who gave the film 3 stars out of a possible 4.
+Critical response

+A positive review came from Roger Ebert of the Chicago Sun-Times, who gave the film 3 stars out of a possible 4.
 He described Fools Rush In as "a sweet, entertaining retread of an ancient formula", elevated by good performances (particularly Hayek) and an insightful "level of observation and human comedy".

+Matthew Perry considered Fools Rush In his "best movie".

 Box office

-It grossed $29 million in the United States and Canada and $13 million internationally, for a worldwide total of $42 million.
+In the United States and Canada, Fools Rush In grossed $29.5 million at the box office, and $13 million in other territories, for a worldwide total of $42 million.